Smirness/Special_marker/README.md

 Additional:
 1) Sequence must be unique by NCBI Blastnt.
 2) Conserved (from exons that are in all alternative splicing variants)
-3) Sequence length is approximately 79 nt . (can be shorter)
-4) The sequence must not form a stable secondary structure according to mfold - Quikfold (with Energy rules: RNA 4.0).
+3) The sequence must not form a stable secondary structure according to mfold - Quikfold (with Energy rules: RNA 4.0).

 # Idea of Searching
 <img src="images/process.png" height="700">